 - Enter all contour elements, including the form elements, in the sequence in which they are given in the workpiece drawing. - First define the rough contour without form elements.
-Then you superimpose the form elements (see also "Superimposing form elements" on page 387).
+Then you superimpose the form elements (see also "Superimposing form elements" auf Seite 392).